mikekestemont/mikekestemont.github.io/publications/index.md

 * Kestemont, M.; Luyckx, K.; Daelemans, W. & Crombez, T., 'Cross-Genre Authorship Verification Using Unmasking', *English Studies.
 A journal of English language and literature* 93:3 (2012), 348-364 [special issue about authorship attribution (eds.
 J.C.
 Martin & A. Miranda)].

 ####2011
-* Kestemont, M., 'Het gewicht van de auteur.
-Reflecties over auteursattributie in samenleving en wetenschap' ['The Weight of the Author.
-Reflections on Authorship Attribution in Society and Academia'], in *Streven.
-Cultureel maatschappelijk maandblad* 78:3 (2011), 234-244.
 * Kestemont, M., 'What can Stylometry Learn from its Application to Middle Dutch Literature?', in: *Journal of Dutch Literature* 2:2 (2011), 46-65.
 * Kestemont, M. 'De meesters van de Spiegel.
 Auteursonderscheiding op basis van het frequente rijmwoord in het aandeel van Utenbroeke en Maerlant in de *Spiegel historiael*' ['The Masters of the Mirror.
 Authorship Discrimination Based on Frequent Rhymes in the Shares by Utenbroeke and Maerlant in the Middle Dutch *Speculum Historiale*'], *Tijdschrift voor Nederlandse Taal- en Letterkunde* 127:2 (2011), 97-121.
 * Kestemont, M., 'Tussen feit en fictie.
 Over Roelands wapenschild en een Zuid-Vlaams ontstaansmilieu voor de Middelnederlandse *Fierabras*' [Between Fact and Fiction.
 About Roland's Weapon Shield and a Southern Flemish Origin for the Middle Dutch *Fierabras*], in *Nederlandse letterkunde* 16:1 (2011), 1-18.
 * Caers, B. & Kestemont, M., 'De datering van de Middelnederlandse ridderepiek' ['Dating Middle Dutch Chivalric Epics'], in *Verslagen en mededelingen van de koninklijke academie voor Nederlandse taal- en letterkunde* 121:1 (2011), 1-59.
 * Kestemont, M., 'Een stylometrisch onderzoek naar Jan van Boendales auteurschap voor de Brabantse Yeesten' ['A Stylometric Investigation of Jan of Boendale's Authorship for the Feats of Brabant'], *Revue Belge de Philologie et d’Histoire — Belgisch Tijdschrift voor Filologie en Geschiedenis* 89:3-4 (2011), 1019-1048.
-* Kestemont, M., 'Plagiaat in de Guldensporenslag' ['Plagiarism in the Battle of the Golden Spurs'], in: *Eos.
-Actueel maandblad over wetenschapen technologie* 27:1 (2011), 36-39.

 ####2010
 * Kestemont, M., 'Velthem et al. A stylometric analysis of the rhyme words in the account of the Battle of the Golden Spurs in the fifth part of the 'Spiegel historiael', in: *Queeste.
 Journal of Medieval Literature in the Low Countries* 17:1 (2010), 1-34.